abazh/routing_lab/README.md

 ## Configure Routers

-There 3 IGP routers for each **ASN 100, 200, and 300**:
+There are 3 IGP routers, each with **ASN 100, 200, and 300**:
-To configure each router, you just need to run command in your powershell terminal console or iterm terminal console:
+To configure each router, you need to run a command in your powershell terminal console or terminal console:
 - **docker exec -it R1 vtysh**

 To test routing between client you can do traceroute from each client